 Not every day, but every once in a while, I find myself in the train on my way to work starring at a boring poster and asking myself how many people possibly already starred at that same poster the same day.
 Everyone heard about over-packed trains in Tokyo, but with train stations such as Shinjuku being the spot on the planet with the largest number of people per day actually rushing through, Tokyo’s train stations are a true mecca for advertisement.
 Being stuck in a train for hours, what else can you do except notice that ad in front of you?
 You can enjoy the better ones!
 And that is exactly what we did!
 Written by Uleshka Here are our top 10 choises of advertisement in Tokyo’s trains or stations 1.
 Create your own stage Picking a seriously busy station such as Shibuya should give you proper exposure for a start.
 Here, we discovered a very decorative ad by Meisei University that takes up the entire wall space in Shibuya.
 It functions as a pretty backdrop for everyone waiting on the platform.

 In case all wall space is already taken, try placing your ad as a mega sticker on the ground.
 That adds some nice color to the gray concrete as well.

 on PingMag a while ago.
 Those “goodies on posters” are always in great demand.
 Here is a little picture story of a recent Canon ad inside Shibuya station (between Toyoko and JR Yamanote line – a good catch), which offered small packets mounted on a poster.

 worker revealing the Canon campaign at around 10.30am Someone must have been talking… Nikon had a big and beautiful ad right next to the Canon ad

 after the official press shots were taken, people were allowed to step closer – and they did! sweet grandpa grabbing one pack of every kind – like most people

 Althought the graphics were quite funky, I must confess that I was pretty disappointed by the contents of this mysterious little black pack: a small brochure about a new range of Canon cameras in an entirely un-matching design.
 A few more images about this ad and other “take away poster campaigns” on our Flickr page

+.
 4. Product Sculptures

 Create your own product sculpture!
 I had a good laugh when finding all those over-over-sized Ucon-Tea bottles in Shinjuku decorating the pillars.
 Those were not to be missed by anyone!